Catalina Island is the perfect getaway from any place in Southern California. Go for a day or a weekend, or even a week!

 The view from the vantage point near the inn is nothing short of spectacular, so we stopped, as did many others, to take it all in.

-One of my favorite experiences on our getaway to Catalina was touring Avalon by golf cart, and although Maria wasn’t driving, she felt the same.
+One of my favorite experiences on our getaway to Catalina was touring Avalon by golf cart.
+Although Maria wasn’t driving, she felt the same.
 She just kept exclaiming, “This is so much fun!” and it was!
 I think we were both really surprised at how much more we enjoyed it, compared to our expectations.
-We had the rental for two hours, which was the perfect amount of time to drive the loop around the town, up into the hills, down past the Chimes tower, Casino and back into town, stopping now and then for photos, of course!
+We had the rental for two hours.
+This was the perfect amount of time to drive the loop around the town, up into the hills, down past the Chimes tower, Casino and back into town.
+Of course, this included stopping now and then for photos, too!